Online Master’s in Elementary Education and Special Education (Non-Licensure)

 Potential Career Paths for Master’s in Elementary Education and Special Education Graduates

-Alternatively, an MEd may teach you the advanced skills that can prepare you to pursue non-teaching careers, including roles that may perform the following duties:3
+An MEd may teach you the advanced skills that can prepare you to pursue non-teaching careers, including:3

 GCU Offers Institutionally Accredited Master of Education Programs

 The quality of your education as a working professional is important.
-As an accredited university, GCU is proud to continue our tradition of offering academically comprehensive degree programs that prepare graduates to confidently enter the workforce.
+Institutionally accredited by the Higher Learning Commission, GCU is proud to continue our tradition of offering academically comprehensive degree programs that prepare graduates to confidently enter the workforce.
 At GCU, you can earn your master’s in elementary education under the guidance of knowledgeable instructors who are committed to supporting their students.

 Before choosing a degree program that fits your career goals, you may wish to conduct further career-related research.
 Use the following frequently asked questions and answers to get started.